OleksiyRudenko/appfs/README.md

  * feature pattern,
  * source last updated on August 18, 2014
  * latest check/fetch on April 11, 2016
- * sourced from angular-material project.
+ * sourced from angular-material project

 More details on source project can be found in APPFS.md in that folder.

 **[Back to top](#table-of-contents)**